Please email email@example.com for additional inquires and support.

 Who created the En-ROADS System Dynamics model?¶

-It is based on research originally conducted in the mid 1990s at MIT, and has been developed by a partnership of MIT’s Sloan School of Management, Ventana Systems, and Climate Interactive.
+En-ROADS is based on research originally conducted in the mid-1990s at MIT, and has been developed by a partnership of MIT’s Sloan School of Management, Ventana Systems, and Climate Interactive.
 The lead modeler at Climate Interactive is Dr. Lori Siegel and at Ventana Systems, Dr. Thomas Fiddaman, whose 1997 MIT doctoral dissertation forms the foundation of the carbon cycle and climate sector.
 Professor John Sterman of MIT Sloan oversees the modeling science.

 Who is on the En-ROADS development team?¶